-Emergency Financial Assistance means emergency financial assistance under LEAP; "Energy Competition Act, 1998, S.O.
+Emergency Financial Assistance means emergency financial assistance under LEAP; "Energy Competition Act" means the Energy Competition Act, 1998, S.O.
 1998, c.
 15;

 Energy means the product of power multiplied by time, usually expressed in kilowatt-hours (kWh);

 Enhancement means a modification to the main distribution system that is made to improve system operating characteristics such as reliability or power quality or to relieve system capacity constraints resulting, for example, from general load growth, but does not include a renewable enabling improvement;